Featured Collections

 Welcome to the African American Experience in Florida Portal

-The portal you are visiting is just the beginning of a long-term project to highlight current and future materials that advance the conversation about the African American experience in Florida.
+The portal you are visiting is just the beginning of a long-term project to highlight current and future materials that contribute to conversations about the African American experience in Florida.
 We look forward to preserving and sharing those stories with you.

 Activism